saifaustcse/SDLC-Methodologies/README.md

         <img src="https://github.com/saifaustcse/SDLC_Methodologies/blob/master/images/rad_iterative.png" width="800" height="400">
     <div>

-    1. Requirement Analysis
+    1. **Requirement Analysis**
        There are various approaches which is used in requirement planning like brainstorming , task analysis ,form analysis ,user scenario etc. This phase consists plan or designing of each module which contains data, methods and other resources.

-    2. Customer Evaluation
+    2. **Customer Evaluation**
        In this phase, developer evaluates the customer satisfaction by delivering the prototype and taking the reviews from them.
 If the customer is satisfied then developer starts implementation.

-    3. Construction
+    3. **Construction**
        Prototype is refining and all the modification ,correction and improvements is done in this phase.
 This phase helps us to convert the process and modules into the final working product.

-    4. Cut Over
+    4. **Cut Over**
        This is the last stage of the RAD model.
 In this phase, all the independent modules are evaluated separately .The tools and sub-parts of product makes the testing of the product very easy.

     Use cases for the RAD model:

-         * RAD model completes the project in a short period of time.
-         * The progress and development of project can be check on various stages .
-         * This model uses the powerful techniques and tools.
-         * reduce cost because very less developers are needed.
-         * Prototype is delivered to the customer so the customer is satisfied.
-         * It has more flexibility and adaptability to acquire the new requirements.
-         * Reusability of the components is increased.
-         * When the system should need to create the project that modularizes in a short span time (2-3 months).
+         * RAD should be used only when a system can be modularized to be delivered in an incremental manner.
+         * When there's a necessity to make a system, which modularized in 2-3 months of period.
          * When the requirements are well-known.
          * When the technical risk is limited.

-         * When there's a necessity to make a system, which modularized in 2-3 months of period.
+         * This model uses the powerful techniques and tools.
          * It should be used only if the budget allows the use of automatic code generating tools.
-         * RAD should be used only when a system can be modularized to be delivered in an incremental manner.
          * It should be used if there is a high availability of designers for Modelling.
          * It should be used only if the budget permits use of automated code generating tools.
          * RAD SDLC model should be chosen only if domain experts are available with relevant business knowledge.
-         * Should be used where the requirements change during the project and working prototypes are to be presented to customer in small iterations of 2-3 months.

     Pros:

          * Changing requirements can be accommodated.
-         * Progress can be measured.
-         * Iteration time can be short with use of powerful RAD tools.
+         * Requirements can be changed at any time
-         * Productivity with fewer people in a short time.
+         * It has more flexibility and adaptability to acquire the new requirements.
+         * This model is flexible for change.
+         * In this model, changes are adoptable.

+         * It reduced development time.
          * Reduced development time.
-         * Increases reusability of components.
-         * Quick initial reviews occur.
+         * Development time is drastically reduced
+         * RAD model completes the project in a short period of time.

+         * Reviews are quick
+         * This model also helps client’s to take quick reviews for the project
          * Encourages customer feedback.
-         * Integration from very beginning solves a lot of integration issues.
-         * RAD model completes the project in a short period of time.
-         * The progress and development of project can be check on various stages .
-         * Requirements can be changed at any time
          * Encourages and priorities customer feedback

-         * Reviews are quick
+         * Reduce cost because very less developers are needed.
-         * Development time is drastically reduced
          * More productivity with fewer people

+         * Iteration time can be short with use of powerful RAD tools.
          * Time between prototypes and iterations is short

+         * The progress and development of project can be check on various stages .

+         * Integration from very beginning solves a lot of integration issues.
          * Integration isn’t a problem, since it integrates from project inception
-         * RAD model completes the project in a short period of time.
-         * The progress and development of project can be check on various stages .
-         * This model uses the powerful techniques and tools.
-         * reduce cost because very less developers are needed.
          * Prototype is delivered to the customer so the customer is satisfied.
-         * It has more flexibility and adaptability to acquire the new requirements.

          * Reusability of the components is increased.
-         * This model is flexible for change.
-         * In this model, changes are adoptable.
-         * Each phase in RAD brings highest priority functionality to the customer.
-         * It reduced development time.
          * It increases the reusability of features.
          * Reusability of components makes or speeds up the development and reduces the time that it needs for developing a product.

          * The modularized way of crafting each function within the system makes the development task easier.
-         * Large projects can be done easily through the RAD model.
          * Rapid Application development model helps to reduce the risk and required efforts on the part of the software developer
-         * This model also helps client’s to take quick reviews for the project
          * This methodology encourages customer feedback which always provides improvement scope for any software development project